 Visit Beethoven’s Birthplace

-It is reasonably common knowledge that Beethoven spent the most productive years of his life up to his death in Vienna, Austria, but he was born and spent the first 22 years of his life in Bonn.
+It is reasonably common knowledge that Beethoven spent his most productive years up until his death in Vienna, Austria, but he was born and spent the first 22 years of his life in Bonn.
 How could we not check out Ludwig’s joint?
 Since 1889 the Beethoven-Haus Society has maintained a commemorative museum in his birthplace, which today houses the largest collection of Beethoven material in the world.
 Photos weren’t allowed inside the property, but external shots in the street and the courtyard were permitted, Here are some we took:

 Explore the City / Go Shopping